ucd-os-pistachio-s18/msl-clang-001/README.md

 ### README

-Overwrite the **README.md** file and describe your project (approach, count structures, algorithms, etc.).
+Overwrite the **README.md** file and describe your project (approach, data structures, algorithms, etc.).
 Use this opportunity to get to know [*markdown*](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 It's a useful skill.